Women in Asia: Malaysia

+Philippines

 Although they generally define themselves in the milieu of a masculine dominated post-colonial Asian Catholic society, Filipino women live in a culture that is focused on the community, with the family as the main unit of society.
 It is in this framework of Philippine hierarchical structure, class differences, religious justifications, and living in a globally developing nation that Filipino women struggle for respect.
 Compared to other parts of Southeast Asia, women in Philippine society have always enjoyed a greater share of legal equality.